Everything’s Fine with the Garage Door Until It Isn’t

-Most people overlook the complexity of a garage door – You press a button, it opens.
-Press the button again, and it closes – that is until it stops working.
+Most people overlook the complexity of a garage door – You press a button, and it opens.
+Press the button again, and it closes – that is until it stops working and requires garage door services.

 When that happens, you’ll need to get to the root of the problem.
-To help you figure out whether your garage door just needs some TLC or it’s time to call in an expert, it helps to understand the various parts that make a garage door work.
+To help you figure out whether your garage door just needs some TLC or it’s time to call in an expert for garage door installation in Katy, TX, it helps to understand the various parts that make a garage door work.
 For a guide to the parts of a garage door system, read on.

 Doing the Heavy Lifting: The Garage Door Motor

 There are a few adjustments you can make on the motor, for instance, if the door doesn’t close all the way, you can adjust the force used to open and close the door, as well as change the distance that the door travels.
-Your owners manual can guide you on what other adjustments you can make.
+Your owner’s manual can guide you on what other adjustments you can make during garage door maintenance.

 The capacitor is a cylinder that looks somewhat like a battery.
 It regulates the power used to open and close the garage door.